 A key aspect for automatic processing of seismic rockslide data is to distinguish such events from earthquakes and other potential sources of seismicity.
 Hibert et al. (2014a) suggest a set of parameters that are extracted from the seismic signal and are systematically different for earthquakes and rockslides.
-Here we explore if this simple concept that was successfully applied on local scale can be extended to regional scale.
+Here we explore if this simple concept that was successfully applied on a local scale can be extended to the regional scale.

-For each rockslide signal on each available station we extract the following three parameters (see Fig. 5): 1) the Kurtosis of the envelope of the entire signal (EnvKurto); 2) the ratio between maximum amplitude and mean amplitude (Max/Mean); 3) the ratio of the duration (Inc/Dec) of the increasing signal flank (signal start to maximum amplitude) compared to the duration of the decreasing signal flank (maximum amplitude to signal end).
-The end time of the event is defined as the time where the

-2s moving average of the signal envelope decayed to $1.1 \times$ the pre-event levels.
-The pre-event amplitude is estimated as the mean amplitude within a 60s window 5s prior to the first signal onset.
+For each rockslide signal on each available station we extract the following three parameters (see Fig. 5): (1) the kurtosis of the envelope of the entire signal (EnvKurto); (2) the ratio between maximum amplitude and mean amplitude (Max / Mean); and (3) the ratio of the duration (Inc / Dec) of the increasing signal flank (signal start to maximum amplitude) compared to the duration of the decreasing signal flank (maximum amplitude to signal end).
+The end time of the event is defined as the time at which the 2 s moving average of the signal envelope decayed to 1.1 times the pre-event levels.
+The pre-event amplitude is estimated as the mean amplitude within a 60 s window 5 s prior to the first signal onset.

 We extract the same three parameters from a set of regional earthquake records in order to identify potential differences between rockslides and earthquakes.
-We downloaded data for 31 earthquakes ($M_l < 3.5$) within 08/2015 and 01/2016 that occurred in or near western Austria.
-Thus, the earthquakes occurred in the same area as the rockslides and induced similar levels of shaking (see Fig. S1 and Table S1 and the Supplemental Online Material for details).
-The processing of the earthquake data was the same as for the rockslide data and we read the parameters described above for each earthquake on each available station.
+We downloaded data for 31 earthquakes ( $M_1 < 3.5$ ) within August 2015 and January 2016 that occurred in or near western Austria.
+Thus, the earthquakes occurred in the same area as the rockslides and induced similar levels of shaking (see Fig. S1 and Table S1 and the Supplement for details).
+The processing of the earthquake data was the same as for the rockslide data and we read the parameters described above for each earthquake at each available station.

 Figure 5 shows the distribution of potential discrimination parameters extracted from rockslides and earthquakes.
 For all parameters both distributions overlap but they peak at different values.
-Notably, for rockslides all values measured for the kurtosis of the envelope (EnvKurto) and the ratio of maximum-to-mean amplitude (Max/Mean) stay below a certain threshold, as compared to earthquakes.
-We make use of this observation and define a simple decision criterion whether an event should be declared as rockslide or earthquake.
-An event is considered as a rockslide if the mean value measured over all stations satisfies the following condition:
+Notably, for rockslides all values measured for the kurtosis of the envelope (EnvKurto) and the ratio of maximum to mean amplitude (Max / Mean) stay below a certain threshold compared to earthquakes.
+We make use of this ob-